goatface/mplall/README.md

 Loops over media files, kind of like `cp -r *` if you could do `mplayer -r *`.
 A low overhead, no-nonsense, single command to pilot mplayer, mplayer-x, mplayer2, and omxplayer.
 I use it every day in regular Linux systems, Mac OS, and the Raspian distro for the Raspberry Pi.
 I have also used it for running videos during outreach events (with zero configuration and excellent results).

-Its normal defaults include looping forever, full screen video, with subtitles enabled, but these can be changed in a configuration file.
+Its normal defaults include looping forever, full screen video, with subtitles enabled, but these can be changed in a future configuration file.
 The default is to make an alphabetic playlist (including files in subdirectories), but there is are options for randomized playback as well as single-file input.

 ## How to 'install'